 Prior to COVID-19, remote networking opportunities were an option.
-Now, these opportunities are essential.
+Now, these opportunities are fairly routine.

 Whether you're trying to move your career forward or making a career change, the need for networking opportunities never slows down.
-Since remote networking is going to be the only game in town for a while, here are the basics for being successful at it:
+Since remote networking is going to become more routine, here are the basics for being successful at it:

 Get Familiar With LinkedIn